maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 click on **"advanced options"** in the bottom of the screen to open detailed configuration.

+Our code resides in "Code/1" subdirectory on the git server.
 Fill remaining fields as follows:

 - **Application name** as mypython